-- Meta-Thinking: Reflecting on their own thinking, knowingly using a wide range of thinking approaches, and transferring knowledge from one circumstance to another; - Self-regulation: The ability to monitor, evaluate and selfcorrect; Big picture thinking; Working with big ideas and holistic concepts. - Linking: Use connections from past experiences to seek possible generalisations and assist conclusions. - Analysis: Critical or logical thinking; the ability to deduct, hypothesise and reason; Complex and multi-step problem solving; The ability to break down a task, decide on a suitable approach and then act. - Creating: Intellectual playfulness; The ability to abandon one idea for another or generate multiple solutions.
+- Meta-Thinking: Reflecting on their own thinking, knowingly using a wide range of thinking approaches, and transferring knowledge from one circumstance to another; - Self-regulation: The ability to monitor, evaluate and self-correct; Big picture thinking; Working with big ideas and holistic concepts. - Linking: Use connections from past experiences to seek possible generalisations and assist conclusions. - Analysis: Critical or logical thinking; the ability to deduct, hypothesise and reason; Complex and multi-step problem solving; The ability to break down a task, decide on a suitable approach and then act. - Creating: Intellectual playfulness; The ability to abandon one idea for another or generate multiple solutions. - Realising: The ability to use some skills with such ease as they no longer require active thinking.